thlorenz/parse-base64vlq-mappings/README.md

 ## Caveat

-Main intended use is either for testing generated mappings and to add offsets to them.
+Main intended use is either for testing generated mappings or to add offsets to existing mappings.

 Therefore is is assumed that all mappings relate to the same generated/original file, i.e. no information but information but generated line and column vs. original line and column is preserved.